nmarg/Project-MLOPerations/reports/README.md

 >
 > Answer:

 We used the Cloud build to first build our containers in the cloud and then deploy them.
-For the server, we used the Compute engine, while for training we used Vertex AI.
-Compute engine was chosen for hosting our server and our trained model, as it scales automatically and stays deployed.
+For the server, we used the Cloud run, while for training we used Vertex AI.
+Cloud run was chosen for hosting our server and our trained model, as it scales automatically and stays deployed.
 Vertex AI on the other hand, was used as it provided us with a VM that spins up, trains the model, saves it and terminates, not wasting additional resources.
 Unfortunatelly we didn't get access to additional quotas in time, so we used the n1-standard-8 machine type without GPU acceleration.

 ### Question 19